 - After Tuesday's produce order, does the system reflect substitutions and price changes the supplier emailed about — without you retyping anything?
 No = open loop.

-- When ingredient prices change, do your recipe margins update automatically?
+- When ingredient prices change, do your recipe margins update from the current received cost?
 No = your menu pricing is drifting.

 - Can your bookkeeper see the matched PO/invoice/receipt for any inventory bill, with COGS classification, in QuickBooks?
 No = month-end is harder than it should be.